bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_returnPasskey"></a>
 ###.returnPasskey(passkey[, callback])
-Send the passkey required by the encryption procedure.
+Return the passkey required by the encryption procedure.

 Note: This command is cc-bnp only.